Cash Reserve Terms and Conditions

 Deposit Accounts are not protected by SIPC.
 Please see your Betterment Client Agreements for additional information about SIPC coverage and how it applies to your Betterment Securities brokerage account.

 The interest rate at each Deposit Bank will be determined by the amount each Deposit Bank has agreed to pay with respect to the Deposit Accounts.
-Fees paid to Betterment Securities and other parties will affect the interest rate available to you.
+Fees paid to Betterment, Betterment Securities, and other parties will affect the interest rate available to you.
 The interest rate available from each Deposit Bank will typically differ.

 Interest rates paid on the Deposit Accounts may change daily.